luisvinicius09/enumerables_ruby/README.md

 ### Prerequisites
-Since all the code is written using ruby Ruby Runtime >= 1.9 is required to interpret the code. if you don't have ruby runtime installed on your computer follow the instruction for your specific operating system on the official installation guide
+Since all the code is written using ruby, required to interpret the code. if you don't have ruby runtime installed on your computer follow the instruction for your specific operating system on the official installation guide

 ### Usage